Olympics: Germany win football bronze after beating Spain – DW – 08/09/2024

 Berger played a pivotal role in Germany's quarterfinal victory over gold medal holders Canada, saving two spot kicks during the penalty shootout before scoring the winner from spot.

-She seemed unbeatable in the semifinal against the US, where she made four stops before eventually being beaten by Sophia Smith in the 107th minute but proved she was deserving of being named Germany's first-choice keeper.
+She seemed unbeatable in the semifinal against the US, where she made four stops before eventually being beaten by Sophia Smith in the 107th minute.

 Perfect end for Hrubesch